croquet/croquet-for-unity-package/readme.md

 *Let's Get Started!*
 Overall, you will need to create a unity project and repo, set up all the dependencies, and create a basic javascript model to drive your game.
 The concepts are covered in more detail in Tutorial 1 of our tutorials repo.

-For a visual representation of this information please see our [getting started](https://docs.google.com/presentation/d/1nBt84oJudSvyxtjO0kchKUkLuTCf4O7emlzj-d58_xk/edit)
+For a visual representation of this information please see our [getting started guide](https://docs.google.com/presentation/d/1nBt84oJudSvyxtjO0kchKUkLuTCf4O7emlzj-d58_xk/edit).

 ## Unity Project
 Croquet for Unity has been built with and tested on projects using Unity editor version `2021.3.19f1`.
 The easiest way to get started is to use the same version - but feel free to try a new version and tell us how it goes!